WhiteMagic/JoystickGremlin/qml_notes.md

 ## Signal Inheritance

 Dealing with signals in an inheritance hierarchy is somewhat annoying, as defining a property in a derived class using a signal defined in a parent doesn't work.
 As such, signals and properties have to be defined in the same class.
-To make matters worse the definition of the property binds the setter and getter function of the class in which the property is defined, making it impossible to redirect to a derived class' implementation.
-A solution around this is to have the actual setter/getter implementation be relegated to an implementation method which can be overriden in a derived class.
+To make matters worse the definition of the property binds the setter and getter function of the class in which the property is defined, making it impossible to redirect to a derived classes implementation.
+A solution around this is to have the actual setter/getter implementation be relegated to an implementation method which can be overridden in a derived class.

 ```python
 from PySide6 import QtCore